ALive-research/Slicer-Liver/Docs/adr/0013-layerdm-pipeline-pattern.md

 `vtkMRMLLayerDMPipelineManager` via the factory + creator API, not by hand:

-- **Registration** — at module load, each Pipeline class is registered with the global LayerDM factory via `vtkMRMLLayerDMPipelineFactory::GetInstance()->AddPipelineCreator(...)`.
-  The host of that registration call is a Slicer module's `setup()` (or the equivalent for scripted modules).
-Two hosting patterns:
+- **Registration** — at module load, three distinct registrations must run in a Slicer module's `setup()` (or the scripted-module equivalent) for a LayerDM-aware module to function:

+   - MRML node classes for any new data and display node types — via `vtkMRMLScene::RegisterNodeClass()`.
+   - The LayerDM-aware `vtkMRMLLayerDisplayableManager` — via
+     `vtkMRMLLayerDisplayableManager::RegisterInFactory(
+     vtkMRMLThreeDViewDisplayableManagerFactory::GetInstance())` and
+     `RegisterInDefaultViews()` (idempotent across modules; the
+     first module to load it wins).
+   - One creator per Pipeline class — via `vtkMRMLLayerDMPipelineFactory::GetInstance()->AddPipelineCreator(...)`.
+     The creator lambda is typically wrapped in a LayerDM helper that guards on view-type compatibility (e.g.
+     `layer_dm::TryCreateForView<ViewNode, DisplayNode, Pipeline>(...)`)
+     so that a Pipeline only attaches to view types it understands.

+  Two hosting patterns for those three registration calls:

-   - *User-facing module hosts the registration.*  When the new Pipeline class is owned by a module that already exists and is user-facing (LiverResections in v2.0.0), the registration call lands in that module's `setup()` alongside its existing node registrations.
-This is the v2.0.0 default; no new module is introduced solely for registration purposes.
+   - *User-facing module hosts the registration.*  When the new Pipeline class is owned by a module that already exists and is user-facing (LiverResections in v2.0.0, a C++ loadable module), the registration calls land in that module's existing `setup()` alongside its other node and DM registrations.
+This is the v2.0.0 default; no new module is introduced solely for registration.
+LiverResections' `qSlicerLiverResectionsModule::setup()` gains the three registration types listed above as part of the T2 migration.
-   - *Hidden init-module stub.*  When no natural user-facing host exists for a Pipeline (e.g. the Pipeline crosses module boundaries, or its data node belongs to a module that has been dissolved per ADR-0014 or has not yet been created), the registration calls live in a tiny init-module stub with `parent.hidden = True` and no user-visible widget.
-The stub exists solely to provide a `setup()` hook for factory registration.  v2.0.0 does not exercise this pattern (LiverResections covers the in-scope registrations) but v2.1.0 expansions under ADR-0012 may.
+   - *Hidden init-module stub.*  When no natural user-facing host exists for a Pipeline (e.g. the Pipeline crosses module boundaries, or its data node belongs to a module that has been dissolved per ADR-0014 or has not yet been created), the registration calls live in a tiny init-module stub whose sole job is the `setup()` hook:

+      - *C++ loadable variant:* the module class overrides `isHidden() const` to return `true`; `createWidgetRepresentation()` returns `nullptr`; `createLogic()` returns `nullptr` when no Logic is needed.
+Listed under a `Developer Tools` category (or equivalent) so it does not surface to clinicians.
+      - *Python scripted variant:* set `parent.hidden = True` in the module class; no widget setup.

+     v2.0.0 does not exercise the stub pattern (LiverResections covers the in-scope registrations).  v2.1.0 expansions under ADR-0012 may need it — for example if a Pipeline whose data node belongs to LiverSegments needs to register before that module's LayerDM migration completes, a transitional stub can host the registration without forcing the LiverSegments migration to land first.
 - **Creation** — once registered, when a `vtkMRMLLiver<Module>
   DisplayNode` is added to the scene, LayerDM invokes the registered creator, which instantiates the Pipeline, attaches it